-Timeline for Dissertation Proposal Defense
+Dissertation Defense Approval

-The deadline for completing the dissertation proposal defense is April 1 of the fourth year.
-Students must schedule the committee meeting and distribute the proposal document to the members of their committee at least two weeks in advance of the committee meeting.

-Students must obtain the signatures of their advisor, committee members, and the Chair of the ADA Program at their university.
-This completed form is due to the Program Chair on or before March 15 and at least two weeks prior to the scheduled defense meeting.
+The deadline for completing the dissertation defense is April 1 of the fifth year.
+Approval of the dissertation defense must be documented and on file with the Program Chair.
+Students must obtain the signatures of their advisor, committee members, and the ADA Program Chair at their university.
+This completed form is due to the Program Chair on or before April 1.